mgordon82/task-board/README.md

 ## Purpose

-The purpose of this project is to take a partially completed task board and add functionality to it so that the User Story is complete and the acceptance criteria is met
+The purpose of this project is to take a partially completed task board and add functionality to it so that the User Story is complete and the acceptance criteria is met.
+This project uses JQuery, bootstrap, and dayjs to build the view of this application

 ## User Story